-Written by Abi Gwynn (Student of Exeter University)
+Written by Abi Gwynn (Research student from University of Exeter)

 Things have been very busy for me lately, and writing this blog marks two weeks since I left the UK for Indonesia.
 Since then, I have settled in as a resident of Palangka Raya, had my first glimpse of camp and started to get to know the forest and its inhabitants.

 By far the most exciting part so far has been living and working in the Laboratorium Alam Hutan Gambut (Natural laboratory for the study of peat swamp forest).
 Since this is a pretty long-standing research camp, the forest has really claimed the area back!
 Just behind the washing up area are some local monitor lizards.
 They can give you a nasty bite if they had the chance, so sometimes washing up has to wait…I don’t think there’s ever been a better excuse!
 And just a few mornings ago I was awoken to a strange sound coming from underneath my bedroom floor.
 It was otters!
 So I rushed out of bed (at 4: 30 am …unheard of for me…) to try and see them.
 It was incredibly frustrating, I could hear them right beside me as I wandered around camp, but it was too dark to see.
 I could even hear them running behind me as I turned a corner which was slightly creepy in the pitch black!